 The world’s biggest software company Microsoft started accepting crypto payments as early as 2014.
 It is the first few among the giants to accept Bitcoin back when Bitcoin’s value was a mere US$400.
-Crypto is accepted as payment for games, videos, and applications on the Xbox and Windows phone.
+Crypto is accepted as payment for games, videos, and applications on the Xbox and Windows phones.

 Paypal began accepting crypto three months earlier than Microsoft.
 They were planning to use this new payment method to draw businesses as Bitcoin’s transaction fees are much lower than the fees charged by credit cards.
-Online merchants were able to accept Bitcoin payments via partnerships with existing crypto payments gateways.
+Online merchants were able to accept Bitcoin payments via partnerships with existing crypto payment gateways.

 AT&T is the first United States mobile carrier to let customers pay in Bitcoin.
 Although not directly accepting cryptocurrency, AT&T works with a third-party service provider which credits the transaction into fiat to the company.

 Overstock is considered the veteran as it started accepting crypto payments back in January 2014.
 Overstock.com CEO Patrick Byrne claimed on a tweet that the company had sold US$124,000 in goods via Bitcoin just on the very first day of accepting the cryptocurrency.
 Since then, Overstock has continued to invest heavily in blockchain technology and has now grown to become a popular e-commerce platform.